mrjhonyvidal/devops-toolbox/jenkins/README.md

 ### INSTRUCTIONS

-Set locally
+Create folder jenkins_home to be used by docker-compose.yml:
 ```
-create folder jenkins_home to be used in docker-compose.yml
 mkdir jenkins_home

 docker pull jenkins/jenkins